MntCer/Rooc/README.md

 #### static analysis

-One of the compelling features of "TODO is its robust static analysis capabilities, designed to minimize runtime errors, improve performance, and assist in code maintenance.The static type system serves as the foundation for these static analysis features.
+We want to give Rooc a robust static analysis capabilities, designed to minimize runtime errors, improve performance, and assist in code maintenance.

 ##### Type Safety

-"TODO enforces strict type checking at compile-time, mitigating issues such as type coercion.
+Just like rust, we want let all thing could be check at compile-time checked at compile-time.
 Any type violations are flagged as compile-time errors, ensuring that type-related bugs do not propagate into the runtime environment.

 ##### Dead Code Elimination